The Purse-web spider spins an 'atypical' web.

 The purse-web is a long silken tube with two functional parts, one above ground and the other below.

-Information presented here is based on observations of Atypus snetsingeri in Delaware County, Pennsylvania.
+Information presented here is based on observations of Atypus karschi* in Delaware County, Pennsylvania.

-The Upper Web is a tubular silk trap that can be over 150 mm long.
-The top is a tapered chimney with a vent that the spider uses to exit and reenter, eject waste and prey remains, and discard dug-up soil.
+The Upper Web is a tubular silk trap that can be up to 10" (25cm) long.
+The top is tapered to a chimney with a vent that the spider uses to exit and reenter, eject waste and prey remains, and discard dug-up soil.
 The chimney is the main point of upper web attachment, with silk straps and tensioning lines.
 The upper web is camouflaged with bits of dirt, bark and plant debris, and usually blends into its surroundings very well.
 Sometimes when a spider molts the shed skin (exuvia) can be found near the top of the web, having gotten stuck there when discarded.

-For Atypus snetsingeri the upper web orientation is variable.
-Typically their webs are vertical when attached to the base of trees and shrubs, horizontal low to the ground in grassy areas and thatch, and diagonal or in discrete segments in complex vegetation.
-The web is held in place by a minimum of attachment points that help maintain tension and the loose tubular shape, even when the web turns a corner.
+For Atypus karschi* the upper web orientation is variable.
+Their webs are vertical when attached to the base of trees and shrubs, horizontal low to the ground in grassy areas and thatch, and diagonal or in discrete segments in complex vegetation.
+The web is held in place by a minimum of attachment threads to maintain tension and the loose tubular shape, even when the web turns a corner.

 The spiders spend most of their time underground in the Lower Web, rising to the upper web to catch prey and for maintenance.
-The lower web hangs mostly free within the burrow dug by the spider and is compressible, like the upper web.
-It ends in an expanded bulb and is camouflaged with dirt stuck to the outer silk wall.
+The lower web hangs mostly free within the burrow dug by the spider and is a compressible tube like the upper web.
+It ends in an expanded bulb and even underground is camouflaged with dirt stuck to the outer silk wall.
 The lower web breaks easily, making it difficult to find the rest of the web when excavating a spider.

 In winter the upper web can be destroyed by weather, soil freeze/thaw and collapsing vegetation, but the lower web remains intact.
 In spring it is common to see a new chimney near the ground where an old upper web is broken - and being traded in for a newer model the spider is about to build.